Farm to Table – Vanilla on the Big Island of Hawaii

 Ice cream, chocolate chip cookies, coffee, cakes, and shakes – these are all places where you expect to find vanilla beans or vanilla flavor.
 But what about lemonade, BBQ sauce, chutney, cornbread, maple syrup, jelly, or salad dressing?
 And would you expect to find a vanilla farm (the first & only commercial vanilla operation in the US) in Hawaii?

-The Big Island continues to surprise me and today the surprising secret ingredient is….”Vanilla!”
+The Big Island continues to surprise me, and today the secret ingredient is….”Vanilla!”

 Big Island Vanilla Farm

 I park the car next to the cheery yellow house with white trim.
-It’s shaded by big trees and trimmed in flowers.
-It looks picture perfect as I walk up the stairs to go inside for my lunch reservation.
-As I pull open the screen door with a creak and walk inside the smell hits me – vanilla.
-I stop and take a big deep breath in, close my eyes and a little grin creeps onto my face as my stomach rumbles.
+It’s shaded by big trees and trimmed with flowers.
+It looks picture-perfect as I walk up the stairs to go inside for my lunch reservation.
+As I pull open the screen door with a creak and walk inside, the smell hits me – vanilla.
+I stop and take a deep breath, close my eyes, and a little grin creeps onto my face as my stomach rumbles.

-Other couples are milling around and soon we are all called into the dining area in the back where a waiter asks me if I’d like vanilla ice tea or vanilla lemonade.
-A vision of Willy Wonka passes through my head and I think if Willy had a vanilla room, he would have vanilla lemonade – I’m sure of it.
+Other couples are milling around, and soon, we are all called into the dining area in the back, where a waiter asks me if I’d like vanilla iced tea or vanilla lemonade.
+A vision of Willy Wonka passes through my head, and I think if Willy had a vanilla room, he would have vanilla lemonade – I’m sure of it.
 I order the vanilla lemonade and settle into my table for one, ready to eat and be educated for the next 2 hours.

-Jim Reddekopp, the owner of the family run farm, introduces himself and starts to tell the story of how he and his wife started growing vanilla.
-The first thing I learn which surprises me is that vanilla is an orchid and it’s the only orchid that has a flavor associated with it.
+Jim Reddekopp, the owner of the family-run farm, introduces himself and tells the story of how he and his wife started growing vanilla.
+The first thing I learned, which surprises me, is that vanilla is an orchid, and it’s the only orchid that has a flavor associated with it.

 I love hearing the story of an entrepreneurial dream.
-Jim grew up in Oahu and married Tracy and they have 5 kids.
-This is a family operation for sure; the kids are involved in all areas of the business from working in the kitchen to working in the Orchid houses.
-Plus, vanilla was not something that Jim or Tracy knew anything about originally, instead they came up with the idea since the Hawaiian climate was right for raising vanilla orchids and they built their knowledge and business from the ground up.
+Jim grew up in Oahu and married Tracy, and they have five kids.
+This is a family operation for sure; the kids are involved in all areas of the business, from working in the kitchen to working in the Orchid houses.
+Plus, vanilla was not something that Jim or Tracy knew anything about originally.
+Instead, they came up with the idea since the Hawaiian climate was right for raising vanilla orchids, and they built their knowledge and business from the ground up.

 Hawaii Vanilla Lunch

 As Jim talks about the science behind raising vanilla orchids and making extract, he simultaneously fries a skillet full of shrimp in butter served with vanilla mango chutney.
 He says, “Everything here is fattening.
 It’s the way food is supposed to taste!”
-As he places the vanilla shrimp appetizer on my table I can’t help but feel his enthusiasm about food.
-He exudes joy for bringing the farm to table movement to Hawaii and clearly is a leader and innovator on the Big Island.
+As he places the vanilla shrimp appetizer on my table, I can’t help but feel his enthusiasm for the food.
+He exudes joy for bringing the farm-to-table movement to Hawaii and is clearly a leader and innovator on the Big Island.
 I think to myself, this is what passion is.
 When you can find your passion, everything falls into place.
-My first bite of shrimp with vanilla chutney is full of flavor; a fabulous start to my Vanilla Experience lunch.
+My first bite of shrimp with vanilla chutney is full of flavor, a fabulous start to my Vanilla Experience lunch.

 The vanilla flavors are subtle and not overpowering, and I consider licking my plate.
 Would anyone notice?
 I think that Jim would probably give me a standing ovation if he saw me do it!

-After all of the new, creative vanilla dishes that I try, it is time for a well known favorite – vanilla bean ice cream.
+After all of the new, creative vanilla dishes that I try, it is time for a well-known favorite – vanilla bean ice cream.
+This.
+Is.
+Heaven.

 Vanilla Farm Tour

-Doug explains how the orchids are grown and most importantly pollinated.
+Doug explains how the orchids are grown and, most importantly, pollinated.
 He walks us down to the shade houses on the farm and points out various plants along the way.
-From Doug I learn about the rich and proud farming community on this part of the Big Island.
-As I listen to Doug talk about the surrounding ranches and people doing amazing things on the Big Island I wonder if it’s possible for me to love this island any more?
+From Doug, I learned about the rich and proud farming community on this part of the Big Island.
+As I listen to Doug talk about the surrounding ranches and people doing amazing things on the Big Island, I wonder if it’s possible for me to love this island anymore.

 The shade houses are the home to many new baby orchid plants.
-Doug explains that a baby orchid takes 4 years to flower; patience is a necessary trait for vanilla farming.
-Plus, farming vanilla is incredibly labor intensive, the vanilla orchids are pollinated one by one by hand.
+Doug explains that a baby orchid takes four years to flower; patience is a necessary trait for vanilla farming.
+Plus, farming vanilla is incredibly labor intensive; the vanilla orchids are pollinated one by one by hand.
 This explains why vanilla is so expensive.

 The Good:

-• The food was phenomenal, and service was great.
+- The food was phenomenal, and the service was great.

-• I walked away with knowledge on how to make my own extract!
+- I walked away with knowledge of how to make my own extract!

 The Could Be Better: